The Doctor Said There Is a Shadow on The Lung. Should I Worry?

 Other imaging tests and biopsy

-In addition to a chest CT scan, positron emission tomography (PET) can be used to refine the likelihood of malignancy for a nodule >8 mm.
+Along with chest CT scan, a positron emission tomography (PET) scan can help determine the likelihood of a nodule larger than 8 mm to be cancer.
 A PET/CT scan involves the injection of radioactive sugar into the bloodstream.
 A rapidly growing and cancerous tumor absorbs more sugar compared to normal cells.
 The radioactivity in malignant nodules produces a higher contrast under a CT scan.

-• For individuals at high risk for lung cancer who are healthy and do not have any other serious medical conditions, surgical biopsy is the gold standard for nodules.
+• For healthy individuals at high risk, a surgical biopsy is the gold standard for nodules.
 Visual inspection and pathologic analysis of nodules and neighboring lymph nodes can be done during the operation.
 If the nodule is indeed cancerous, it can be resected immediately.
 If the lymph node is affected, the surgery can be converted to a lobectomy (or segmentectomy).

 For a nonsurgical approach, sampling of nodules can be done via